quynhhgoogoo/Detection-of-Lung-Cancer-Risk-at-Early-Stage/README.md

 ## Methods

 - Explore the dataset
-- Demonstrate the usage of two classification methods in the aformentioned dataset: K-nearest Neighbors algorithm and Logistic Regression (will be introduced in phase 3)
+- Demonstrate the usage of two classification methods in the aformentioned dataset: K-nearest Neighbors algorithm and Logistic Regression
 - Compare two methods to each other

 ##  Access to the report `Report.ipynb`